TonyRinaud/malarone_tolerability/README.md

 # malarone_tolerability

-Comparison of body condition and growth rate differences among nestlings treated with either malarone, water or as control (no treatment)
+Comparison of body condition and growth rate among nestlings treated with either malarone, water or as control (no treatment)

 ## 1) raw data of the 299 individuals included in this analysis